cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 coalitions, through group formation processes based on individual attributes, relations between individuals, and size-related factors.

+- `r pkg("networkscaleup")` implements methods for estimating, among other things, degree and sizes of hidden populations based on Aggregated Relational Data (ARD) -- number of people known in a set of sub-populations.
+The methods include "classical" MLE estimators as well as more recent Bayesian models.

 ### Multimodal and multilevel networks

 - `r pkg("migraph")` is an `r pkg("igraph")` extension to analyze multimodal